Austrian Variety List 2022 for agricultural plant species and vegetable species

 Austria

-Approval of conservation varieties for vegetables and of vegetable varieties bred for growing under special conditions
+Approval of conservation varieties of vegetables and of vegetable varieties bred for cultivation under special conditions

-As of 15 January 2022, 139 vegetable varieties which have been bred for cultivation under special conditions are registered in Austria.
+As of January 15, 2024, 139 vegetable varieties bred for cultivation under special conditions are registered in Austria.

-Status: 15 January 2022.
-Responsible for content: AGES: DI K. Mechler, DI M. Oberforster
+Responsible for the content: AGES: DI K. Mechtler

 Archive of the Austrian List of Varieties